Campaign to open Trump community centers to woo black voters

 Trump’s campaign is announcing Wednesday that it is opening 15 “Black Voices for Trump Community Centers” in the coming weeks in major cities in battleground states.

+“While the other side is focused on beating up each other, we’re focused on growing the party,” said Trump senior adviser Jared Kushner.
+“You’re never going to get the votes you don’t ask for.”

-The offices will feature a line of campaign swag, videos of prominent Trump surrogates like Diamond and Silk explaining their support for the president and pamphlets outlining the president’s record.
+The offices will feature a line of campaign swag adopting the “woke” label, and videos of prominent Trump surrogates like Diamond and Silk explaining their support for the president and pamphlets outlining the president’s record.

 A spin on the traditional field office, the centers will help spread the world about Trump’s efforts on criminal justice reform and support for historically black colleges and universities.
 They will also showcase the overall state of the economy under Trump.
 Unemployment for black Americans has hit record lows in recent months.